Nockiest/website-update-notifier/READEME.md

 1. Fork the project and download it to your pc
 2. In gmail create a new app for your email and write your email and generated password into .env
-3. specify email that should be written to
-2. run cargo build in the root of the project
+3. run cargo build in the root of the project
-3. in windows task scheduler create a new task that runs the .exe file created in /target/debug every day
+4. in windows task scheduler create a new task that runs the .exe file created in /target/debug every day